 | Birch Bark | Wrap in fondant or use a palette knife with white and dark chocolate to mimic birch bark. |

-For a sophisticated look, try the Marble Stone finish.
-Gently knead different colors of fondant together.
-Or, carefully swirl colored buttercream to create a marble or stone surface.
+For a sophisticated look, go with the Marble Stone finish.
+Knead different colors of fondant together, gently, so the swirls stay distinct.
+You can also swirl colored buttercream across the cake to mimic marble or stone.
+Either way works.

 I once tried the kotu cake design without proper planning.
 The result was a mess.
 I learned that detailed prep and patience are key.